Workplace Productivity Improves When Employee Happiness is Prioritized

-I’m driven to support teachers at a time when they are most in need of it.
-I do this by working as an education consultant—because I was and AM a teacher.
-I’m in the trenches with our teachers, because even when I left the classroom to become an administrator, I never wanted to lose the pulse of what it’s like inside the walls of our classrooms.
+I’m driven to support teachers at a time when they are most in need of it, and wow is this ever that time.
+I do this by working as an education consultant—because I was and still am a teacher.
+I’m in the trenches with other educators, because even when I left the classroom to become an administrator, I never wanted to lose the pulse of what it’s like inside the walls of our classrooms.

-As someone who has felt powerless in my own life at times, as well as in my career as an educator, I’m all too familiar with that helpless feeling.
-Teachers, in general, are struggling right now.
-Educators feel they are working in a time of chaos.
+As someone who has felt powerless in my own life at times, as well as in my career as an educator, I’m all too familiar with feeling helpless.
+Teachers are struggling right now.
+Educators are working in a time of chaos.
 They are overworked, overwhelmed, and overstressed.
 They’ve lost a lot of their joy, and what most frightens me is the toll it’s taking on them and how it’s affecting their personal lives.

 But I believe that sometimes it’s out of chaos that solutions cry out.
-Teachers need to be reminded of their “why” and need tools to help them navigate the changes in this profession.
-And they need to learn how NOT to let the stresses of the job influence their personal lives as much.
+Teachers need to be reminded of their “why” and need tools to help them navigate the rapid changes in this profession.
+And they need to learn how NOT to let the stresses of the job influence their personal lives.
 I’m determined to help teachers reclaim their passion for teaching again, but more than anything, I want them to reclaim their lives even outside of the classroom.
-I want to empower them because they are the ones who step in our classrooms 180 days a year and have great influence on our children.
-What they do matters greatly and the fact that they feel called to teach… well, this is a truly a service of the heart.
+I want to empower them because they are the ones who influence and teach our children 180 days a year.
+What teachers do matters immensely, and the fact that they feel compelled to teach… well, it is truly a service of the heart.

 Happiness leads to success and contributes to higher productivity levels in the workplace and in our personal lives.
 I don’t believe this implies being blind to the negatives in our environment; it’s about the belief that we have the power to do something about it.
 It’s about hope.
 In other words, as Shawn Achor says, “It’s the lens through which our brain views the world that shapes our reality and not the reverse.”

-According to Shawn Achor, “what the science of happiness has found is that if we can change that lens, not only can we increase personal happiness, we can also affect positive change in education and business outcomes”.
-This is exactly what I feel called to do for educators, employees, businesses, and just the general population.
+According to Shawn Achor, “What the science of happiness has found is that if we can change that lens, not only can we increase personal happiness, we can also affect positive change in education and business outcomes”.
+This is exactly what I feel obligated to do for educators, employees, businesses, and the general population.
 Sometimes, we all feel a little lost in this crazy world, so it’s important that we reconnect with ourselves again.